Gromov-Hausdorff limits of K\"ahler manifolds with Ricci curvature bounded below: Holomorphic charts near regular points

 \begin{claim} There exists a constant $C$, independent of $i$, so that $\int_{B(p_i, 9)}|v_i| \leq C$. \end{claim} \begin{proof}The argument will be similar to Proposition $2.7$ of \cite{L4}.
 In the proof $C$ will be a large constant independent of $i$.
 The value might change from line to line.
 Since $v_i$ has an upper bound independent of $i$, it suffices to prove $\int_{B(p_i, 7)}v_i$ is uniformly bounded from below.
 Let $G_i(x, y)$ be the Green's functions on $B(p_i, 10)$.
 Set Then $F_i$ is harmonic, with the same boundary values as $v_i$.
 By the maximum principle, $F_i\leq \sup\limits_{B(p_i, 10)}v_i$.
 Let us say $F_i\leq C$.
 From (\ref{-2}), we can find a point $x_i\in B(p_i, 1)$ so that $v(x_i)\geq -C$ for all $i$.
 Since $v_i$ is subharmonic, $F_i(x_i)\geq -C$.
 Then by the Cheng-Yau gradient estimate \cite{CY}, we have $|F_i|\leq C$ on $B(p_i, 9)$.
 Inserting $x = x_i$ in (\ref{-3}), we also obtain that $\int_{B(p_i, 9)}\Delta v_i(y) dy\leq C$, using the lower bound for the Green's function.
 By changing the radius $10$ to $11$ in (\ref{-3}), we may assume that $\int_{B(p_i, 10)}\Delta v_i(y) dy\leq C$.

 By integrating (\ref{-3}), we find

 using the upper bound for the Green's function. \end{proof}

-To complete the proof of Lemma~\ref{lm1} we will use the argument in \cite{Ho}, Theorem $4.1.9$ on page $94$.
+To complete the proof of Lemma~\ref{lm1} we will use the argument in H\"ormander~\cite{Ho}, Theorem $4.1.9$ on page $94$.
 Because of Claim \ref{cl2}, by passing to a subsequence, we may assume that $v_i$ converges weakly as a measure to $w$ on $B(p, 7)$.
 By this we mean that for any smooth function $u$ with compact support on $B(p, 9)$, $\int_{M_i}uv_i\to \int_M uw$.
 We emphasize that a priori, $w$ is merely a measure.
 In H\"ormander's proof, the convolution is used to mollify the functions.
 Since $M_i$ is not necessarily Euclidean, we consider the heat flow.
 More precisely, let $\phi$ be a smooth cut-off function on $M$ so that $\phi = 1$ on $B(p, 8)$ and $\phi = 0$ outside $B(p, 9)$.
-Let us say $|\phi|, |\nabla\phi|, |\Delta\phi|<C$ with respect to the metric $\omega$ on $M$.
+Recall that we use the charts to identify the different balls $B(p_i, 9)$, and by the gradient estimate we have a uniform lower bound for $\omega_i$ in the charts.
+It follows that we can assume $|\phi|, |\nabla\phi|, |\Delta\phi|<C$ with respect to the metric $\omega$ on $M$ as well as with respect to the metrics $\omega_i$.
 Define

 where $H_i, H$ are heat kernels on $M_i$ and $M$ respectively.
 Note that for any $t>0$, $w_t$ is a function.